Computer architecture is fundamentally about trade-offs: every design decision involves balancing competing goals.

 Frequency and Instruction Execution:

 - CPI (Cycles Per Instruction): The average number of clock cycles required to execute one instruction.
 This directly reflects how efficiently the architecture executes code.
+It is based on the ideal CPI (theoretical minimum) and structural hazards, data hazards, and control hazards.

 - Clock Speed: The frequency at which the CPU operates, measured in GHz.
 Raw frequency says little about real-world performance.